Controversy of ‘init’ and ‘systemd’ in Linux

 Last Updated:

-The ‘init’ vs ‘systemd’ is a serious debate topic that divides the Linux user into two groups.
+Systemd vs. init is a serious topic that sparks fire in veteran Linux users.
 While reading this article, many Linux users might be offended or supportive, so do not rant over me.
 The comment section is all for your constructive opinion.

 • What is (System V) Init?